TimLavers/OpenRDR/documentation/design/conditions.md

 - `Clinical Notes contains "very tired"`
 - `Age > 70`

-However, some rules apply to cases with a series of values and the conditions for these rules are assertions about all of the test values for an attribute.
+However, some rules apply to cases with a series of values.
+The conditions for these rules are assertions about the sequence of boolean values obtained by applying a predicate to each of the test values for an attribute.
 For example:

 `all TSH values are within 10% of the upper reference value`